PrefectHQ/prefect/docs/tutorial/index.md

 ## What is Prefect?

-Prefect automates and orchestrates data workflows—it simplifies the creation, scheduling, and monitoring of complex pipelines.
-With Prefect, you define workflows as Python code and let it handle the execution order.
+Prefect automates and orchestrates workflows — it simplifies the creation, scheduling, and monitoring of complex data pipelines.
+With Prefect, you define workflows as Python code and let it handle the rest.

 Prefect also provides error handling, retry mechanisms, and a user-friendly dashboard for monitoring.
 It's the easiest way to transform any Python function into a unit of work that can be observed and orchestrated.